Votuporanga: History

 The name, Votuporanga, was suggested by Sebastião Almeida de Oliveira, notary public for the local town of Tanabi.
 Votuporanga, in Tupi language, means "Good winds" or "Soft breezes".
 The town on Votuporanga was founded on August 8, 1937.
 Father Isidoro Cordeiro Paranhos celebrated a Catholic mass on this same day, thus becoming one of the pillars of the town's heritage.

-In 1945 Votuporanga was decreed to be a municipal district, and center for the local county.
+In 1945, Votuporanga was decreed to be a municipal district, and center, for the local county.
 The first mayor was Francisco Villar Horta.

 In the same year, an important development took place with the arrival of the Railroad Araraquarense, providing a vital rail connection to the Port of Santos.
 Two other principal features of the city are the Santa Casa de Misericórdia hospital and the contemporary Igreja de Nossa Senhora Aparecida (Church of Our Lady Aparecida).

 In the 1970s, the state highway Rodovia Euclides da Cunha, SP-320, which connects Votuporanga to the state capital, was tarmacked, helping to develop the growth of the town.
 Also around this time, the educational institution UNIFEV was created.
 In the 1980s, the city experienced economic growth, mainly in the Furniture, agricultural machinery industry and metalworking for the haulage industry.

-The Name
+Name

 In the Tupi language, votu means "air", "breeze" and poranga means "nice", "good".
 Literally this term means "good air", "good winds" or "soft breezes".
 The city is known as the "City of soft breezes".